-The National Indian Council on Aging’s (NICOA) Senior Community Service Employment Program (SCSEP) mission is to provide opportunity for low income elders through paid training, meaningful community service and skills development.
-The following highlight the resiliency and success of real SCSEP participants who are living proof of the value this program has on these older adults, their communities and employers.
+The National Indian Council on Aging’s (NICOA) Senior Community Service Employment Program (SCSEP) mission is to provide opportunity for low-income elders through paid training, meaningful community service and skills development.
+The following highlight the resiliency and success of real SCSEP participants who are living proof of the value this program has on these elders, their communities and employers.